The establishment of the Polish School of Medicine in March 1941 was a unique wartime academic initiative.

-The history and celebration of the Polish School of Medicine has given rise to an extensive archive of documents, photographs and historical objects.
+The existence of the Polish School of Medicine and the activities of its graduates and friends have given rise to an extensive archive of documents, photographs and historical objects.
 Much of this material can only be seen or consulted by appointment.
-To mark the 70th anniversary of the School, a special exhibition is being mounted in the Main University Library Gallery for the months of May and June 2011.
-This will allow members of the public access to some of this wonderful history and give them an opportunity to learn about the achievements of this unique wartime academic initiative, past and present.
+To mark the 70th anniversary of the School, a special exhibition was mounted in the Main University Library Gallery in May and June 2011.
+This allowed members of the public access to some of this wonderful history affording them an opportunity to learn about the achievements and legacy of this unique wartime academic initiative.

-Artefacts on view include documents, war medals , photographs and other material belonging to some of the School’s graduates, a striking and powerful group of 5 bronze sculptures by the last Dean of the Polish School of Medicine, Professor Jakub Rostowski, Polish commemorative medals and one of a set of enchanting pen and ink drawing by Josef Mynarski, a Polish artist whose drawings have been used as illustrations in a number of books written about the School by the late Dr Wiktor Tomaszewski.
-Viewers will also be able to learn about the role that the Paderewski Memorial Hospital played in the education of these Polish students and doctors.
+Artefacts on view included documents, war medals, photographs and other material belonging to some of the School’s graduates together with a striking and powerful group of 5 bronze sculptures by the last Dean of the Polish School of Medicine, Professor Jakub Rostowski.
+Also on display were a number of Polish commemorative medals and a set of enchanting pen and ink drawings by Josef Mynarski, a Polish artist.
+These drawings have been used as illustrations in a number of books written about the School by the late Dr Wiktor Tomaszewski.
+In addition, visitors were also given an insight into the role that the Paderewski Memorial Hospital played in the education of these Polish students and doctors.

 For further information or to view the Collection, please contact Dr Maria Dlugolecka-Graham MBE (Wednesdays from 9.30am-2.30pm).